Sign up to our Newsletter

 So, Is Retaking the LSAT Worth It?

-If after considering the factors above you still think retaking the LSAT is in your best interests and admission chances, then it is worth it to rewrite the LSAT!
-Doing so doesn’t make you a less attractive candidate, but can make you a more competitive one!
+If, after considering the factors above, you still think retaking the LSAT is in your best interests and admission chances, then it is worth it to rewrite the LSAT.
+Doing so can make you a stronger candidate.

-Ensure you reassess your study plan and methods, get any additional support and resources you require, and take a deep breath!
-You’ve already done this once, the second time will fly by with much more ease.
+Ensure you reassess your study plan and methods, get additional support and resources, and take a deep breath!
+You’ve already done this once; the second time should be much easier!

 Improve Your LSAT Score By Attempting 5 Original Questions Here